 SIGN UP FOR ONLINE SERVICES by contacting a member of our reception team on 0208 5971840 or email email@example.com who will then send you the online registration form which you will need to complete and send back with a CLEAR photo of yourself holding your passport photo page open or driving licence next to your face.

 Alternatively sign up for the nhs app

-You can then request your medication online and book appointments (note appointment booking is temporarily suspended).
+You can then request your medication online, view your medical record and book appointments (note appointment booking is temporarily suspended).

 Patients at The Upstairs surgery may request repeat prescriptions in the below various ways:

-- Online (NHS APP) - please speak with our reception team for details of this service
+- Online (NHS APP or other providers) - please speak with our reception team for details of this service

 - Using The Upstairs Surgery prescription box in Health Centre located on first floor by lifts.

 WE DO NOT ACCEPT PRESCRIPTION REQUESTS OVER THE PHONE DUE TO SECURITY REASONS.